Arizona voter registration guide

 Arizona voter registration deadlines

-- By-mail: Postmarked 29 days before Election Day
+- Register to vote (by mail): Postmarked by 29 days before Election Day

 Arizona voter registration rules